-In Brad Jersak’s (PhD) previous guest post, he talked about how The Shack movie unveils toxic representations of God.
-In the article he asked tough questions directed at The Shack’s critics; questions that asked whether the current ‘heresy’ accusations being leveled at The Shack movie and it’s author, W.M.
+In Brad Jersak’s previous guest post, he talked about how The Shack movie unveils toxic representations of God.
+In the article he asked tough questions directed at The Shack’s critics; questions that asked whether the current ‘heresy’ accusations being levelled at The Shack and its author, W.m.
 Paul Young, are not in fact themselves borne out of heretical presumptions about God and the Bible that stand in direct opposition to orthodoxy as conceived in the minds of the Early Church Fathers.
-The article went viral, receiving over 25,000 views and still climbing.
-Because of this, Jesus For Humans (J4H) has decided to “double-down” and strike at the heart of toxic Christian theology by revealing 3 heresies The Shack movie confronts in the church today.
+The article went viral, receiving over 50,000 views and still climbing.
+Because of this, Earthbound decided to “double-down” and strike at the heart of toxic Christian theology by revealing 3 heresies The Shack movie confronts in the church today.
 To set the stage, here is what Dr. Jersak said via Facebook after he attended a prescreening of the film:

 Literalism as the common denominator

 This is the orthodoxy the church needs today.
-And The Shack movie helps us get their in theologically significant and culturally relevant ways.
+And The Shack movie helps us get there in theologically significant and culturally relevant ways.